 Glasstire is pleased to announce the 2020 San Antonio Glasstire Art Writing Prize, a competitive award designed to find and highlight emerging arts writers in Texas.
 This is the third year of the Prize, which will focus on the San Antonio region this spring.
 Glasstire also plans to host the third North Texas Prize in the fall of 2020.
 (It will eventually be Texas-wide.)
 The winner of the Prize will be awarded $2,500, and their work will be published on Glasstire.
-In addition, they will be honored at a cocktail party on May 7, 2020 in San Antonio.

 The Glasstire Art Writing Prize is awarded to a senior undergraduate or graduate student at a Texas university.
 For this open call, students from art history, journalism, studio arts, philosophy, literature, and other departments at participating universities in the San Antonio area will be invited to submit articles, starting today, January 30, 2020.
 In light of the coronavirus pandemic, the deadline for submissions has been moved to September 25, 2020 at 11:59 pm.
 Senior undergraduate and graduate students enrolled in the 2019-2020 and 2020-2021 academic years are eligible for the Prize.
 Any questions about the prize can be directed to Glasstire’s editorial staff at [email protected].